-The Flambient technique combines ambient shots with flashed-light shots to bring forth a final photo with a natural feel of the room and its colors.
+The Flambient technique combines ambient shots with flashed-light shots to create a final photo with a natural feel of the room and its colors.
 Unlike HDR, Flambient speaks more authentic to the paint colors and will provide potential home buyers/renters with an accurate representation of each room.
-Flash light controls all the HDR light sources by becoming the dominant light source.
+Flashlight controls all the HDR light sources by becoming the dominant light source.
 Having flashed lighting as the chief light source maintains the white balance and subsequent colors.
 This overcomes a significant shortcoming of HDR photography, where each ambient shot will vary widely, creating somewhat surreal colors in walls, ceilings, and cabinets.

 A flashed photo is not a final product.
 It only serves to illuminate the room enough to get the correct colors and avoid harsh glare.
 We then add the ambient shot layer that will show the natural balance of light, and when we combine these 2, we can create what is known as Flambient.
-Each of these sessions usually takes up to 60-90 minutes, just an additional 15-30 minutes extra from HDR sessions; fascinating!
+Each session usually takes up to 60-90 minutes, just an additional 10-15 minutes from HDR sessions; fascinating!

 Flambient sample images below of the same scene at a very similar angle (Photographers can compose differently)

 Ambient shot on the left: We only use the ambient photo to bring a natural feel to the room in that final image created in post-processing.
-The Ambient light in photoshop will help us get all the brightness and shadows needed for an accurate room representation.
+The ambient light in Photoshop will help us get all the brightness and shadows needed to represent the room accurately.